-ATMPs are increasingly being used to treat major indications that were previously unmet.
+ATMPs are increasingly being used to treat a range of conditions.
 As with all medicines, however, their safety and efficacy must be determined through clinical trials.

-The GMP Unit ensures these trials can advance as smoothly and efficiently as possible.
+The GMP Unit helps trials advance as smoothly and efficiently as possible.
 It is strategically placed within Guy’s Hospital to undertake the manufacturing requirements of ATMP clinical trials in collaboration with King’s College London and commercial companies.

-The GMP Unit is open daily from 8am until 8pm for 48 weeks of the year and can be reserved using a hotel-style booking system.
+The GMP Unit operates as either a Contract Manufacturing Organisation (CMO) in which all Production/QC staff are provided, or as a hotel facility in which external operators are trained to use the facility.
+The GMP Unit is open daily from 8am until 8pm for 48 weeks of the year.
 Each room has three four-hour sessions per day.